 - When not cooking with Joule, store in a clean, dry place.

-- When you’re done cooking, please unplug Joule, take it out of the water and allow it to thoroughly dry.
+- When you’re done cooking and have stopped the cook in the app, please unplug Joule, take it out of the water and allow it to thoroughly dry.
 This is very important if you're often doing long cooks, high temp cooks or using Joule quite regularly.
 While Joule is water resistant, it is not fully water proof.
 Prolonged use of Joule in a highly humid or steam filled environment without allowing it to properly dry in between cooks may damage Joule's internal apparatus/electronics over time.